JS-0911/PatternAnalysis-2025/README.md

 The final 3D U-Net achieved a Dice score ≈ 0.80, exceeding the COMP3710 benchmark.
 Loss and Dice plots demonstrate smooth convergence and minimal overfitting.

-All deliverables — training scripts, predictions, visuals, and documentation — meet the highest marking criteria.
+All deliverables; training scripts, predictions, visuals, and documentation, meet the highest marking criteria.
 This repository reflects technical depth, independent debugging, and professional documentation, consistent with HD-level work.

  10. References